-Mythology Gag: During the mentioned above Gratuitous English, the Generation 1 mascots are shown changing from the in-game sprites to poses they had on the Japanese boxart of their respective games.
+Mythology Gag: During the credits, the Generation 1 mascots are shown changing from the in-game sprites to poses they had on the Japanese boxart of their respective games.

 No Name Given: The female trainer doesn't have an official name.
 Most fans have settled on Leaf.